Positional Encodings

 Transformers process all tokens in parallel through self-attention, so they have no inherent information about sequence order.
 Positional encoding is the extra signal we add to tell the model where each word sits in the sequence.
 In practice, we assign each position in the input (1st word, 2nd word, etc.) a unique vector and add that to the token’s word embedding.
 You can think of it like giving each word a timestamp or a coordinate.
 For example, consider the French sentence “Je suis étudiant” (“I am a student”).
 Before feeding it into a Transformer encoder, we take the embedding of each word (the green bars below) and add a positional vector (yellow bars) that encodes that word’s position in the sentence.

-In summary, positional encoding is a mechanism to tell a Transformer the position of each token in the sequence.
-It’s implemented by adding a specially-designed vector to the token’s embedding, so the model can “know” which index (first, second, etc.) the word occupies.
+In summary, positional encoding is a mechanism that enables a transformer to determine the position of each token in the sequence.
+It’s implemented by adding a specially designed vector to the token’s embedding, so the model can “know” which index (first, second, etc.) the word occupies.
 We will next look at the two main ways to construct these position vectors.

 Absolute positional encodings give each position in the sequence a fixed, unique vector, independent of the words.
-This is what the original Transformer used.
-Therefore, without any added signal, a Transformer would treat “Cats chase mice” and “Mice chase cats” identically.
+This is what the original transformer was used for.
+Therefore, without any added signal, a transformer would treat “Cats chase mice” and “Mice chase cats” identically.

 Sinusoidal (fixed): Deterministic, no learned parameters, and supports extrapolation to longer sequences